 How Does a Diesel Engine Work?
-Are There Different Types?
+Pros, Cons, Types, & FAQ

 A diesel engine is similar to a standard gas engine.
 They are both combustion engines.
 But, where a gas engine uses sparks to ignite the petrol, a diesel engine relies on the high temperature that is achieved when the diesel is compressed in the pistons.
 A diesel engine also has additional particulate filters and other components to reduce the emissions produced.

 Diesel engines are used in cars and are frequently used in other forms of transportation, including trucks.
 They are also used in agricultural equipment and as power generators.

 Their biggest advantage is that they produce lower emissions, offer improved fuel economy, and the engines themselves last longer than gas engines.
 However, diesel is more expensive than gas per liter, and they can be noisier.

 Gas engines use spark plugs to create a spark and ignite fuel in the engine, but diesel engines don’t use this method of ignition.
 Instead, they use compression.
 The diesel engine takes air and compresses it at a ratio of between 14:1 and 25:1.
 The compressed air is then hot enough that, when diesel is introduced to the air, it will automatically ignite.
 Once the diesel is ignited, it pushes the pistons in the engine, which provide drive, and the process repeats.

 Because diesel engines only compress air, rather than gas engines that compress a mixture of air and gasoline, the air can be compressed to a much higher ratio which means higher temperatures to start the engine.
 However, in very cold conditions, compression alone may not raise the temperature high enough, so a glow plug, which is a small electrical coil, may be found in the chamber.
 This helps raise the temperature to a suitable level.